 To better regulate this large industry, reduce fraud and improve the safety of America’s roads, the Federal Motor Carrier Safety Administration (FMCSA) instituted the electronic logging device (ELD) mandate, which requires all commercial trucks to have an onboard device that connects to the vehicle’s computer.
 If you run a fleet of vehicles as part of your small business, it’s important to be aware of this regulation.

-An electronic logging device is a piece of hardware that is installed on a truck to track vehicle activity.
-These devices ensure that your drivers are complying with hours of service (HoS) regulation, which sets driving limits in a 24-hour period and ensures drivers are taking the appropriate number of breaks.
+An ELD is a piece of hardware installed in a truck to track vehicle activity.
+These devices make sure that your drivers are complying with hours of service (HoS) regulations for driving limits in a 24-hour period and the appropriate number of breaks.
 Major telematics companies provide ELD installation and support to trucking companies.
 While ELDs were slowly implemented into the industry, they are now a federal requirement.